chrisryan91/PremierLeagueTable/README.md

 - This YouTube video from Tech With Tim with help using the colorama module: https://www.youtube.com/watch?v=u51Zjlnui4Y

-- This Stack Overflow user with help with colouring tables: https://stackoverflow.com/questions/76734963/colorama-not-working-with-tabulate-to-display-colored-output-in-python

 - The vast majority of solutions to issues I ran into came from Stack Overflow especially regarding While loop issues and Try, Except statements.

-- This YouTube video with help regarding saving to a file and loading from a file: https://www.youtube.com/watch?v=Uh2ebFW8OYM
+- This YouTube video with help regarding saving to a file and loading from a file.
+The code was adapted directly from this video: https://www.youtube.com/watch?v=Uh2ebFW8OYM

+- My tutor Antonio with advice and help along the way.